School of Medicine and UVA Programs

 Annette Lightner Research Award in Rheumatology, Autoimmune Diseases, and Arthritis

 This program supports medical research in rheumatology, autoimmune diseases, and rheumatoid arthritis (with particular interest in dermatomyositis).
 Research on diabetes is not funded by this program.
-Most recent deadline (see previous RFP): June 6, 2014.
-Program contact: Dr. Steven Wasserman.
+The current deadline (see RFP) is July 8, 2016.
+Program contact: Dr. Steven Wasserman (243-7088).

 The most recent awardees were: